The Accident In Aniket's Family Was So Horrific It Made National News But Nobody Cried, Why?

 Aniket was an invisible presence in his father's world, yet somehow, all his flaws were the eyesore that never failed to upset him.
 That night, Aniket's mother tiptoed to his room, gently kissing him as she tucked him into his blanket.
 Aniket pretended to sleep while he felt his mother’s wet cheeks on him.
 He pretended to sleep while he heard her muffled sob.
 But Aniket couldn’t pretend to hide his guilt.
 Not from himself.
 He had a lot to be guilty about, although he was never sure exactly what it was, that made him the guilty party.

 Yet guilt always weighed heavy on his shoulders, wherever he went - the guilt of not being good enough, the guilt of not being man enough.
-But mostly, the guilt of never being any match to the man he called his father.Share
+But mostly, the guilt of never being any match to the man he called his father.Share this quote

 That figure who had always loomed in the distant shadow of his study room.
 A father bestowed to him by birth, whose love Aniket had never received.
 Neither on his birthdays, nor on regular days, and yet, when it came to picking a fight with Aniket's mom, that father figure was always around.
 His presence weighing heavy at all times - in the restless pangs of Aniket's loneliness, in the long nights that never turned to mornings, in hurtful words that bore no wounds, yet left their scars.
 The abyss that became his undying agony.